Royal Grammar School, Guildford: Extra-curricular activities

 Period 8 is for extra-curricular activities which include Combined Cadet Force, outdoor pursuits, Scouts, lifesaving and community service.
 There are five field days in the year, on which these activities take place.
-Before the third form, pupils have the opportunity to decide between the CCF, outdoor pursuits and the scouts.
+Before the fourth form, pupils have the opportunity to decide between the CCF, outdoor pursuits and the scouts.
 The Duke of Edinburgh's Award scheme is 'Hors Combat' for choice, being available to all students, regardless of their other options, so no longer officially constitutes part of period 8.